Germany–Spain relations: Antiquity

 In ancient times, both Hispania and the western and southern parts of present-day Germany were under Roman rule.
 After the Migration Period of the late antiquity, German tribes also dominated areas on the Iberian Peninsula, creating the Kingdom of the Suevi (from 409) and the Visigothic kingdom (beginning with the second half of the 5th century).
 From 711, much of Spain came under Muslim Rule.
-Only Karl Martell, king of the Frankish Empire, which at that time included French and German territories, was able to stop the Moorish advance from Spain into south-west France with the Battle of Tours.
+Only Karl Martell, king of the Frankish Empire, which at that time included present French and German territories, was able to stop the Moorish advance from Spain into south-west France with the Battle of Tours.
 Only in the north of the Iberian peninsula were Christian rulers able to assert themselves.
 From there, in 722, began the Spanish Reconquista.

-Alfonso X.
+Alfonso X

-Also Alfonso X., King of León and Castile from 1252 to 1282, led a crusade against the Moors.
+Also Alfonso X, King of León and Castile from 1252 to 1282, led a crusade against the Moors.

 This ruler was from 1257 to 1273 also King Counter-king of Holy Roman Empire, which was related to his mother:

 His descent from the German family of Hohenstaufen through his mother Elisabeth, a daughter of the king Philipp von Schwaben, gave him the right to represent the Swabian line.
 The election of Elector in 1257, after the death of William of Holland in 1256, in which he received the same number of votes (both three votes) as the opponent Richard of Cornwall, seduced him to aim for the prestigious Kaiser crown through the Roman-German kingship; However, this was never realized, because he could not raise the necessary money for a Romzug.
 In order to get money, he worsened the coins and then tried to control the price increase by an idiosyncratic tax system.
 The retail trade in its territory was ruined, and the citizens and peasants were badly damaged.
-The unanimous election Rudolf I of Habsburg to the Roman-German King in 1273 actually meant Alfons' deposition as king of the Holy Roman Empire.
+The unanimous election Rudolf I of Habsburg to the Roman-German king in 1273 actually meant Alfonso's deposition as king of the Holy Roman Empire.